Welcome to Year R

 At present, children may not have a reading book.
 This is because we have not yet started to teach the phase of phonics that accompanies our home reading books while we give the children the opportunity to settle in to the new setting.
 If a child has shown that they have some phonics knowledge then we may start to explore text with them.
 Once books begin to

-go home, we will only change these once a week so that books can be quarantined between children.
+go home, we will only change these once we believe a child is reading the text consistently and fluenty.
 You can of course supplement the children’s reading experience by sharing bedtime stories and books at home.

 If you have a question, you can e-mail your teacher: